Ungeziefi/Subnautica-Mods/T&F Rework/Docs/T&F Fixes Progress.md

 ### <span style="color: orange;">To-Do</span>
 - **No low speed splat**: Removes the fish collision sound when hitting objects at low speed with a Seamoth.
-- **Add missing cannon items**: Allows moving the Sulfur Plant, Brain Coral, Planter, Tiger Plant, Lantern Fruit, and Bulbo Tree with the propulsion or repulsion cannon.
 - **Restore health after poison**: Allows health to be restored after reloading the game while poison was active.
-- **Limited PRAWN landing particles**: Prevents PRAWN Suit landings from spawning particles if not on sand.
-- **Add missing VFXSurface**: All plants now have the proper VFXSurface component.
 - **Save PRAWN Suit light**.
 - **Save last held tool**.
-- **No Jellyshroom Cave pop in**: Stalactites, mushrooms, and plants in the Jellyshroom Cave no longer pop in.
-- **No deposit pop in**: Resource deposits no longer pop in.

 ---